By Julie Provost, National Guard Spouse

 Find a place for your kids

-If you have children, try to find a place for them to go when the movers come.
+If you have children, try to find a place for them to go when the packers and movers come.
 This isn’t something you have to do.
 Kids are allowed to be there, but it will be easier for you if they are not.
 Some children will have a very hard time seeing all of their belongings being packed up.
 They might not understand that they will see their favorite toys again.
 You also don’t want your kids to get in the mover’s way.
 If you do have to have your kids with you, find a room that the movers can pack out first and have the kids hang out in there.
 Bring some toys and snacks to keep them entertained.

 Bring a book